djc40/shell-scripting/Bash Scripting.md

 # Bash Scripting Knowledge Check
 Bash is the default shell for most UNIX systems.
 Therefore, as a cyber warfare operator it will be necessary for you to understand Bash scripting.

 This course will follow the outline below.
 Each section will have a basic lesson and then one or more knowledge checks per area.
-Answers can be found in the accompanying documents.
+Answers can be found in the accompanying document.

 ## Course Outline
 1. Variables